 These are multi-day walks, usually a long weekend or a week long trip.
 Sometimes a few hours drive from Adelaide, sometimes interstate or overseas, these trips usually involve overnight stays in accommodation included in the package.

 These walks are only for when it is not walk season.
-These walks are 1.5 to 2 hours almost every Wednesday evening, close to Adelaide.
-Meeting at 6pm, followed by a meal if you wish.
+The walks are generally 1.5 to 2 hours mostly on Wednesday evenings, meeting at 6pm, followed by a meal, close to Adelaide.
+With increasing popularity of walks some may be in the morning with variable meeting times and longer than the evening walks.